 On the other hand, however, the internet also holds a lot of distraction, incorrect, and downright objectionable content that parents and teachers don’t want their kids to access in school.
 How can schools give kids access to the information that they need without exposing them to irrelevant, incorrect, or harmful material?
-Web content filtering is the most straightforward answer.
+Cloud-based web content filtering is the most straightforward answer.

 Web content filtering keeps schools in compliance with important web safety laws for children.,

 Schools and libraries that want to be eligible for discounted internet access or other programs need to be certain that they are in compliance with the Children’s Internet Protection Act of 2000 (CIPA).
 CIPA is an act passed by Congress that was designed to prevent children from accessing obscene and harmful content.
 In order to remain in compliance, schools need to have technology protection measures in place.
 A web content filtering program is ideal for this purpose.

 Schools should check to make sure that the filtering program they choose is CIPA compliant.
 That means that it will need to be capable of filtering out child pornography, obscene content, and images that are harmful to minors.
 The program also needs to provide school officials with the ability to monitor the online activity of minor students.

 Content filtering programs prevent kids from being sidetracked from their studies by games and other distractions.